Kunlong1994/lab3/Lab-#2.md

 /dev/ttyUSB0
 ```

 This tells us that we have a port at `/dev/ttyUSB0`, which is our Arduino.
-This might differ for your Arduino if other serial devices or pluged in.
+This might differ for your Arduino if other serial devices are plugged in.

-To build and upload this program this port needs to be filled into the makefile.
+To build and upload this program this port needs to be added into the makefile.

 Just call 'cat makefile' to see if the 'ARDUINO_PORT' is set correctly.